Green armies: Tactics

 Their favored activities included blowing up bridges, cutting telegraph lines and raising railways in an attempt to paralyze communications and movements of the Reds.
-They preferred to prowl during the day, keeping watch over his enemies and attacking at night.
+They preferred to prowl during the day, keeping watch over their enemies and attacking at night.
 They permanently refused to fight in the open, hiding in hills and forests to ambush and retreat quickly.
 Their greater mobility made up for their total absence of artillery.
 In Western Siberia and Central Russia, their guerilla tactics were aided by the wooded terrain of the taiga.
 When they were defeated they mixed with the civil population or fled on horses provided by the locals.

 The Greens formed multitudes of peasants with clogs made of linden bark, they armed themselves with what they found: sticks, pitchforks, tridents, pikes, hoes, axes and clubs.
 To a lesser extent, also firearms such as shotguns, carbines, hunting rifles, pistols and rifles.
-Also many greens fought under red flags, symbols of the revolution later appropriated by the communists.
+Also many greens fought under red flags, symbols of the revolution later appropriated by the Communists.

 The first small units sent by the Bolsheviks to subdue them were easily defeated and practically did nothing more than give them more weapons.
 Many Bolshevik units, especially in 1918, lacked training and discipline, dispersing after the first shots.
 For every Red soldier in combat, another eight were inactive due to illness or lack of training, clothing or ammunition.
 Whites were more disciplined and numerous and better trained.
 When the Bolsheviks were forced to withdraw from a region by guerrilla harassment they tended to take hostages in towns and cities and execute them once they were safe in territory under their rule.
 On the other hand, the Reds did not hesitate to suppress them with machine guns, tanks, armored cars, armored trains, heavy cannons, observation airplanes and poison gases leftovers from the arsenals of the Great War.
 In addition to flooding rebel areas with troops and propaganda.
-Quickly, the communists learned that: "Conventional armies, however well armed, are ill equipped to fight against a well supported peasant army."
+Quickly, the Communists learned that: "Conventional armies, however well armed, are ill-equipped to fight against a well supported peasant army."
 A lesson they would learn again much later in Afghanistan.